 “[Kopitar was pressing] because he wanted to help the team win, and he never does anything for himself,” Lombardi noted.
 “He’s the type of guy who doesn’t want to let his teammates down.”

-Looking forward, although he is firmly established in the NHL, as Lombardi pointed out, Kopitar is not yet in his prime, and includes the fact he is still maturing, physically.
+Looking forward, although he is firmly established in the NHL, as Lombardi pointed out, Kopitar is not yet in his prime, and that includes the fact he is still maturing, physically.